 The wheel is such an iconic part of the city, having provided the famous backdrop for The Third Man and other movies.
 Most people just take a ride in a wagon, but you can also book a dinner, coffee or other gastronomic experience on board.
 (More info)

 This is a “thing” built on top of a hill in front of the Habsburg summer palace at Schönbrunn.
-I’m sure there’s a technical word for it, but it’s basically an intricate facade they constructed to give Emperors and Empresses something nice to look at from their bedroom window.
+I’m sure there’s a technical word for it, but it’s basically an intricate facade they constructed to give place inhabitants something nice to look at from their bedroom window.
 We’ve all done it.

-Anyway, from the Gloriette you can look down over quite a bit of Vienna.
+Anyway, from the roof of the Gloriette you can look down over quite a bit of Vienna.
 It’s not the very best view of the city, but it’s a pretty good one (especially in summer with the Schönbrunn gardens and palace below).
-Like the Riesenrad, it’s the experience that counts as much as the view – you’re standing on a bit of 18th century Imperial history.

 Sofitel bar and restaurant

 The new Sofitel in Vienna is already becoming a bit of an iconic spot, despite only opening this century.
 Located on the banks of the Danube canal, the hotel’s “Das LOFT” restaurant and bar has a clear view across the old town rooftops.

 Incidentally, “Das LOFT” is possibly even more famous for the illuminated ceiling designed by Pipilotti Rist.
 (More info)